darkfire000/gsc-rust/README.md

 That's it!
 And its fully cross-platform; run it on Linux *or* Windows.
 That's the power of Game Server Containers!

-**Note** - this readme assumes you've already installed the prerequisites to run a Game Server Container.
+**Note** - this readme assumes you've already installed the prerequisites & your system meets the requirements to run a Game Server Container.
 If you want to learn more and see what it takes to run your own Game Server Container, check out the <a href="https://github.com/egee-irl/gsc-docs">gsc-docs</a> repo.

 ### Starting The Server